sebastienserre/freemius-checkout-rewamped/readme.txt

 This Plugin is a fork of the original one [Checkout-Freemius](https://wordpress.org/plugins/checkout-freemius/) which add the possibility to add a button with WordPress Widget.

-= Usage =
+**This plugin has been rewamped to add it a WordPress Widget.** It is now easiest to share your Freemius Products = Usage =

 The plugin uses **[freemius_checkout]** shortcode to embed the "Buy Now" button.